Short course: Feminist approaches to workplace conflict

 Pricing

-The four-week course costs £325.
-We are offering five pay-what-you can/fully sponsored places in our October 2025 group.
+The four-week course costs £350.
+(This includes additional exercises, readings and resources in a comprehensive course Reflection Journal, that you can use during and after the course has ended.)
+We are also offering five pay-what-you can/fully sponsored places in each group.
 Please visit here for application details.

 A final note…